tee-vee/learning-ocaml/README.md

 - OCaml has own workflow
 - opam analagous to pip3 on steroids
 - Update opam: `opam update; opam upgrade dune`
+- all the bad habits and laziness from C, bash and pyton are not allowed in OCaml

 ## C vs. OCaml